vectranetworks/var/README.md

 6. VMWare vSphere
 7. Windows (direct PowerShell commands to shutdown host)

-Integration-specific documentation can be found in the relevant repositories.
+Integration-specific documentation can be found in the [relevant folders](./third_party_clients/) of the third party integrations.

 # Workflow

 The script supports both host based blocking, and detection based blocking.
-Parameters defining what detections/host get blocked are defined in the _config.py_ file.
+Parameters defining what detections/host get blocked are defined in the [config.py](./config.py) file.

 ## Host-based blocking

 The goal of host-based blocking is identyfying internal host who need to be prevented from being able to further communicate internally and/or externally.
 The blocking will happen on host psecific attributes, such as for instance the internal IP address, the MAC address or the hostname.

-There are mutliple parameters within the _config.py_ file which define how hosts are bein selected for blocking:
+There are mutliple parameters within the [config.py](./config.py) file which define how hosts are bein selected for blocking:

 1. BLOCK_HOST_TAG: defines a tag that when set on a host will cause that host to be blocked.
 2. BLOCK_HOST_GROUP_NAME: defines a group name, where all members of that group will be blocked.
 That group need to be created manually on the Cognito UI, it will not be created by the script.